Azolla: Invasive species

 This fern has been introduced to other parts of the world, including the United Kingdom, where it has become a pest in some areas.
 A nominally tropical plant, it has adapted to the colder climate.
 It can form mats up to 30 cm thick and cover 100% of a water surface, preventing local insects and amphibians from reaching the surface.

-Importance in paleoclimatology
+Azolla filiculoides is especially invasive because it has the ability to survive temperatures as low as -22 C and can survive thin layers of ice built up on its growth.
+A. filiculoides spreads at rapid pace by way of Fragmentation which takes place in the rhizome (root-system).
+It can double its surface area and/or density in approximately 7–10 days under ideal conditions.

-A study of Arctic paleoclimatology reported that Azolla may have had a significant role in reversing an increase in greenhouse effect that occurred 55 million years ago that had caused the region around the north pole to turn into a hot, tropical environment.
-This research was conducted by the Institute of Environmental Biology at Utrecht University.
-It indicates that massive patches of Azolla growing on the (then) freshwater surface of the Arctic Ocean consumed enough carbon dioxide from the atmosphere for the global greenhouse effect to decline, eventually causing the formation of ice sheets in Antarctica and the current "icehouse period".
-This theory has been termed the Azolla event.
+A. filiculoides disrupts aquatic ecosystems by altering abiotic conditions in the water.
+It can displace native plants in places where it is invasive, such as the duckweed Lemna minor in Poland.
+It is difficult to control due to its ability to reestablish itself from spores.